Sentiment Analysis Report

 click to expand

 Workers began pointing fingers at colleagues who allegedly ruined WFH for everyone.
 The overemployment discourse peaked.
 Companies deployed aggressive monitoring software, generating privacy backlash.
-Sentiment fractured between those blaming "abusers" and those insisting the narrative was manufactured to justify corporate control.

 click to expand